 Sarah Butler (Angela/Jennifer Hills), Jennifer Landon (Marla Finch), Doug McKeon (Oscar Kosco), Gabriel Hogan (Detective McDylan), Harley Jane Kozak (Therapist), Michelle Hurd (Detective Boyle), Russell Pitts (Matthew), Karen Strassman (Lynne), Christopher Hoffman (Ron Merrick), Walter Perez (Chief), Megan Raich (Cassie), Andrew Dits (Nicholas Woods), Adam Dunnells (Cole Watson)

 Jennifer Hills is living under the assumed name Angela but is still haunted by her brutal rape.
 She is attending therapy and a rape survivor’s group but is tense and fearful of all men.
-In the group, she befriends the tough Marla Finch who persuades her to take action and threaten the stepfather who is molesting one of the girls in the group.
+In the group, she befriends the tough Marla Finch who persuades Jennifer to join her and take action to threaten the stepfather who is molesting one of the girls in the group.
 Angela is then shocked when Marla is reported murdered by her ex-boyfriend.
-When the police fail to build enough of a case to convict the boyfriend and he is released, Angela starts to take the law into her own hands and kills him and then other molesters.
+When the police fail to build enough of a case to convict the boyfriend and he is released, Angela decides to take the law into her own hands and kill him and then other molesters.

 All of that dissipates by the time of I Spit on Your Grave III: Vengeance is Mine.
 It dispenses with the long and unpleasantly protracted scenes of the heroine being raped.
 In fact, it doesn’t even gets Sarah Butler undressed beyond her underwear anywhere throughout.
 What we have feels now less like a rape and revenge film, as all the previous I Spit on Your Grave films were, than we do a vigilante film not unakin to Death Wish (1974) and, in particular, one of its sequels where the hero(ine) takes up arms and enacts ruthless justice against those who got away with it.

 This was the third film from R.D.
-Braunstein who had previously directed the cheap disaster movie 100o Below 0 (2013).
+Braunstein who had previously directed the cheap disaster movie 100° Below 0 (2013).